-John Stevens Henslow was a brilliant botanist and geologist, an ordained a priest in the Church of England and a generous philanthropist.
-He spent much of his working life in the University of Cambridge, and made his name in the wider world as mentor to Charles Darwin.
-This article explores the remarkable life of this talented nineteenth century cleric who made a lasting contribution within Cambridge University and the wider education system of his day.
+John Stevens Henslow was a brilliant botanist and geologist, an ordained priest in the Church of England and a generous philanthropist.
+He spent the former part of his working life in Cambridge, and made a lasting contribution within the city and the University.
+He made his name in the wider world as mentor to Charles Darwin.
+This article explores the remarkable life of this talented nineteenth century cleric and the contribution he made to science.

 Henslow was born on 6th February 1796 in Rochester, Kent.
 He was the eldest of eleven children.
 His father, a solicitor, encouraged him to develop his enthusiasm for natural history and, at a very early age, he became an avid collector of botanical specimens.

 Two years later he was ordained and, in 1825, became the curate at Little St Mary’s Church, Cambridge.
-In the same year, he was offered the position as Regius Professor of Botany – a post he held for the rest of his life.
+In the same year, he accepted the position as Regius Professor of Botany – a post he held for the rest of his life.

-However, Henslow had few botanical resources for his enlightened approach.
-The old University herbarium was rapidly decaying, and the small Botanic Garden was inadequate.
+However, Henslow had few botanical resources within the University for his enlightened approach.
+The old herbarium was rapidly decaying, and the small Botanic Garden in the centre of the city was inadequate.

-Instead, he envisaged a new and bigger Botanic Garden able to serve two different communities.
+Henslow envisaged a new and bigger Botanic Garden able to serve two different communities.
 It was to become a place of scientific study for the University.
-But he also wanted a place of recreation and learning for the whole community.
+But he also wanted a place of recreation and learning for the wider community.
 So he set about extending the site.

 In 1830, he identified a 40-acre area of cornfields just south of the city boundary.
-The University commissioned a botanic garden plan for the entire area.
+Eventually, the University commissioned a botanic garden plan for the entire area.

 Henslow supervised the the planting of new trees, shrubs and plants, many of which came from overseas.
-His two founding strands – University and community – remain enshrined in the research and public engagement that continues in the Botanic Garden.
-He was its crucial founder, making it world-famous to this very day.
-Nevertheless, this academic clergyman was to play an even more crucial role in his academic field.
+His two founding strands – University and community – remain enshrined in the research and public engagement that continues today in the Botanic Garden.
+He was its crucial founder, making it world-famous.

 Mentor to Charles Darwin

-Today historians best remember Henslow as friend and mentor to his pupil Charles Darwin, and for inspiring him with a passion for natural history.
+Today, historians best remember Henslow as friend and mentor to his pupil Charles Darwin, whom he inspired with a passion for natural history.

 The two met in 1828.
 The young Darwin, who had enrolled to study theology at Christ’s College, began attending Henslow’s Friday-evening scientific soirées.

-Henslow became his tutor.
-Soon, he marked out Darwin as a promising student.
-Indeed, his star pupil became a lifelong friend – a remarkable alliance which persisted, in spite of Darwin’s eventual atheism and Henslow’s never-failing liberal Christian faith.
+Henslow became his tutor and soon, he marked out Darwin as a promising student.
+In time, his star pupil would became a lifelong friend.
+Their remarkable alliance persisted in spite of Darwin’s eventual atheism and Henslow’s never-failing liberal Christian faith.

-After Darwin’s graduation, Henslow persuaded him to study geology, and arranged for him to become a field assistant to Adam Sedgwick and help on some research in north Wales.
-Little did any of them realise just how soon Darwin would be putting his newly acquired skills to the test.
+After Darwin’s graduation, Henslow persuaded him to study geology.
+In addition, he arranged for him to assist Adam Sedgwick and help with some research in north Wales.
+Soon Darwin would be putting his newly acquired skills to the test.

 Henslow was offered a post as naturalist to sail aboard the survey ship HMS Beagle on a planned two-year trip to survey South America.
 However, his wife dissuaded him from accepting.
-Seeing a perfect opportunity for his protégé, the good-natured clergyman wrote to the ship’s captain, Robert Fitzroy, telling him that Darwin was an “acute observer” and the ideal man to join the expedition team.
+Seeing a perfect opportunity for his protégé, the good-natured clergyman wrote to the ship’s captain, Robert Fitzroy.
+He recommended Darwin saying that he was an “acute observer” and the ideal man to join the expedition team.

 Darwin sets sail

-A few months later, Darwin set sail for the South Seas.
-This turned out to be a round-the-world voyage of nearly five years – including a visit to the Galapagos Islands, where he discovered unique flora and fauna.
+Just a few months later, Darwin set sail for the South Seas.
+In the end, this turned out to be a round-the-world voyage of nearly five years.
+It included a visit to the Galapagos Islands, where he discovered a host of unique flora and fauna.

 During the Beagle voyage, Darwin and Henslow wrote to each other as often as the primitive postal system would allow.
 Henslow encouraged Darwin, and advised which specimens to collect, recommending the best way of preserving and shipping them.